justworx/trix-RD3/README.md

 want to lose it all in a fire or whatever.

+#### big changes

+The trix package is in under construction and all code within it is subject to sweeping change, so this "big changes" section may be a bit redundant.
+However, I'd like to point out a farily important change that is (or soon will be) in effect: The `x` subpackage has been removed from .gitignore.

+PLEASE READ AND UNDERSTAND THE "trix/x/README-X" FILE BEFORE USING ANYTHING WITHIN THE `x` SUBPACKAGE.

 #### doc

 Some documentation is available.
 More is coming as time permits.